Azure/linux-on-azure-levelup/Module 5 - OS Performance Management/README.md

    --output tsv
 ```

-5. Create a rule to allow connections to the virtual machine on port 22 for SSH and ports 9000 for iperf3.
+5. Create a rule to allow connections to the virtual machine on port 22 for SSH, port 9000 for iperf3 and ports 19765, 19766 for qperf.

 ```bash
 az network nsg rule create \